 Good news from Congress is hard to come by but I think we have some, in a House bill called the Working Families Flexibility Act of 2013.
 The legislation, introduced in April by Rep. Martha Roby, R-Ala., would allow hourly workers to opt for time off at the rate of one-and-a-half hours for each hour of overtime worked.
 This is something employees have wanted for a long-time.
 Unfortunately this piece of legislation, written concisely in fewer than 1,300 words, is not getting the attention it deserves or an accurate reporting of how it would work.

-- Letter - Wolves have right to behave as created 6 comments
+- Letter - Decision not to prosecute isn’t justice 6 comments